bsrahmat/smart_robots/README.md

 </br>

-## Other research by Researchers can be found at:
+## Other research by The Researchers can be found at:

 https://www.io-t.net/